Igniting our Senses with Real Estate and Food

 Today’s Real Estate article “What Is It About Food And Real Estate That Will Make Your Senses Ignite?” was written by Lynn Pineda.
 You’ll find Lynn selling homes in Southeast Florida in the cities of Boca Raton, Boynton Beach, Coral Springs, Delray Beach, Coconut Creek, Deerfield Beach, Margate, Parkland, Pompano Beach, Tamarac, Sunrise, Plantation and Ft Lauderdale areas within Broward and Palm Beach counties.
 Call Lynn at 954-464-1100 if you have questions about Food, Real Estate and our senses.

-Lynn Pineda, a licensed Southeast Florida Real Estate Agent serving Southeast Florida for over 11 years.
-Keller Williams Coral Springs Realty.
+Lynn Pineda, a licensed Southeast Florida Real Estate Agent serving Southeast Florida since 2005. eXp Realty Coral Springs and Boca Raton.
 Real Estate Promises Delivered.
 You can speak with Lynn by calling/texting her at 954-464-1100 or you can email her at: LynnP@ImagineYourHouse.com if you need to buy or sell a Southeast Florida home.
 Your local, trusted professional when it’s time to buy or sell a home.
 Real Estate promises delivered.